Democrats take aim at Trump’s ‘market manipulation’: ‘Could be an enormous scandal’

 “And I’m very interested in seeing some of the stock disclosures that come out when those reports are due, and I’m very interested in what members of Congress have been buying and trading stocks in the last 24 hours prior to this tariff announcement,” she said.

-AOC and Democratic members Steven Horsford, Mike Levin, Seth Magaziner, David Min and Joe Neguse have said House Speaker Mike Johnson should call on every House lawmaker to release their trading transactions from April 2-9.
+AOC and Democratic members Steven Horsford, Mike Levin, Seth Magaziner, David Min and Joe Neguse have called on House Speaker Mike Johnson to request that every House lawmaker release their trading transactions from April 2-9.

 “It would be unconscionable for any member of Congress to use their personal position to benefit financially, especially in a time where Americans across the country are experiencing financial chaos,” they wrote Thursday.
 “The American people deserve to know if any representatives took advantage of their positions for personal gain.”